mrclauderandall/COMP9444-2021T2-Project2/README.md

 # COMP9444-2021T2-Project2
-Building a convolutional neural network for image classification
+A convolutional neural network for image classification.
+Based on ResNet30 architecture.